Skip to main content

 Your endocrine system functions like a finely tuned orchestra, with the brain acting as the conductor.
 The process of testosterone production is governed by a feedback loop called the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The hypothalamus in the brain releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 LH then travels through the bloodstream to the testes, instructing them to produce testosterone.
-When are sufficient, they send a signal back to the brain to slow down GnRH and LH production, maintaining a state of balance.
+When testosterone levels are sufficient, they send a signal back to the brain to slow down GnRH and LH production, maintaining a state of balance.

 When exogenous testosterone is introduced, the brain senses that levels are adequate and reduces its own signals (LH and FSH) to the testes.
 This is a natural and expected response.
 A well-designed TRT protocol anticipates this and may include adjunctive therapies to maintain the function of this axis.
 The goal of long-term therapy is to support the entire system, not just one component of it, ensuring that the body’s intricate communication network remains as functional as possible.